simphony/simphony-ui/doc/source/ui_doc.rst

 Run the calculation
 -------------------

-Once input parameters correctly set, you'll be able to run the calculation with the "Run" button at the bottom of the dialog.
-A progress bar dialog should appears.
+Once input parameters are correctly set, you'll be able to run the calculation with the "Run" button at the bottom of the dialog.
+A progress bar dialog should appear.
 It can take a few minutes for large number of iterations.

 Visualize result